 Epsom is an incredibly desirable place to live in Surrey.
 It is an idyllic commuter town and has much to offer residents.

-As with many towns in Surrey period property is found throughout the town and include fine examples of Georgian, Victorian and Edwardian architecture from large detached homes to small and pretty Victorian cottages.
-There are also a good selection of 1920’s semis and more modern apartments can be found in the town centre.
+As with many towns in Surrey period property is found throughout the town and includes fine examples of Georgian, Victorian and Edwardian architecture from large detached homes to small and pretty Victorian cottages.
+There is also a good selection of 1920’s semis and more modern apartments can be found in the town centre.